 Testing for adults do not require a separate visit for initial gathering of information since this can be incorporated during the testing time.

-Dr. Jansons provides neuropsychological testing for children, adolescents and adults.
+Dr. Jansons, Fellow of the American Board of Neuropsychology, provides neuropsychological testing for children, adolescents and adults.

-As a "window" into brain functioning, neuropsychological evaluation is a process involving the administration of short tests.
-By analyzing patterns in test results, Dr. Jansons can provide valuable information to assist you in obtaining the best care from your doctors.
+As a "window" into brain functioning, neuropsychological evaluation is a process involving the administration of a number of short tests.
+By analyzing patterns in test results, Dr. Jansons can provide valuable information to assist patients in obtaining the best care from their doctors.

 Evaluations are provided to diagnose various developmental, personality and behavioral-medical conditions.
-Typical evaluations involve assessments for ADHD, Autism Spectrum Disorders, Executive Dysfunction, Learning Disabilities, Traumatic Brain Injury, and memory disturbances such as Alzheimers Disease.
+Typical evaluations involve assessments for ADHD, Autism Spectrum Disorders and other neurodevelopmental disorders, executive dysfunction, learning disabilities, traumatic brain injury, and neurodegenerative disturbances such as Alzheimers Disease and other dementias.